Hotels near Arizona Snowbowl

 Are there extended-stay hotels near Arizona Snowbowl?

-Yes — Residence Inn by Marriott Flagstaff (15.57 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Flagstaff (15.57 mi, from $299/night) is an extended-stay property near Arizona Snowbowl, with full kitchens and on-site laundry.

 Which hotels near Arizona Snowbowl are pet-friendly?